Midweek Messenger for May 8, 2025

 Sunday School Classes

-Children’s Sunday School is held each week in Room 222 following worship service.
+Children’s Sunday School meets each week in Room 222 following worship service.
 Children ages 3 to 18 are welcome to join us.
-Our class has been learning all the ways God loves us, and that we are called to love others.
-We will spend March and April on Lent and Easter.

 The 8:45 AM class remains on hiatus for the time being.